nuclio/nuclio/README.md

 Browse to http://localhost:8070, create a project, and add a function.
 When run outside of an orchestration platform (for example, Kubernetes or Swarm), the dashboard will simply deploy to the local Docker daemon.

-Assuming you are running nuclio with Docker, as an example, create a project and deploy the pre-existing template "dates (nodejs)".
+Assuming you are running Nuclio with Docker, as an example, create a project and deploy the pre-existing template "dates (nodejs)".
 With ```docker ps``` you should see that the function was deployed in its own container.
 You can then invoke your function with curl (check that the port number is correct with ```docker ps```/nuclio dashboard):

 ```sh
 curl -X POST -H "Content-Type: application/text" -d '{"value":2,"unit":"hours"}' http://localhost:37975
 ```

-For a complete step-by-step guide to using nuclio over Kubernetes, either with the dashboard UI or the nuclio command-line interface (`nuctl`), see [Getting Started with nuclio on Kubernetes](/docs/setup/k8s/getting-started-k8s.md), [Getting Started with nuclio on Google Kubernetes Engine (GKE)](/docs/setup/gke/getting-started-gke.md), or [Getting started with nuclio on Azure Container Services (AKS)](/docs/setup/aks/getting-started-aks.md).
+For a complete step-by-step guide to using Nuclio over Kubernetes, either with the dashboard UI or the Nuclio command-line interface (`nuctl`), see [Getting Started with Nuclio on Kubernetes](/docs/setup/k8s/getting-started-k8s.md), [Getting Started with Nuclio on Google Kubernetes Engine (GKE)](/docs/setup/gke/getting-started-gke.md), or [Getting started with Nuclio on Azure Container Services (AKS)](/docs/setup/aks/getting-started-aks.md).

 ## High-level architecture

-The following image illustrates nuclio's high-level architecture:
+The following image illustrates Nuclio's high-level architecture:

 ![architecture](/docs/assets/images/architecture.png)

 Following is an outline of the main architecture components.
-For more information about the nuclio architecture, see [Architecture](/docs/concepts/architecture.md).
+For more information about the Nuclio architecture, see [Architecture](/docs/concepts/architecture.md).

 ### Services